brunoanken/brunoanken/README.md

 - React with TypeScript
 - Microfrontends (the hype is real)

+## What I'm studying at the moment
+- Deeper SQL stuff
+-

 ## Other stuff I've worked with
 - Python, Golang, C# and NodeJS in the backend
 - Vue, Nuxt, Preact, MobX, Redux and styled-components in the frontend